kubernetes/sig-release/releases/patch-releases.md

 Cherry-pick PRs which miss merge criteria will be carried over and tracked for the next patch release.

+## Support Period

+In accordance with the [yearly support KEP][yearly-support], the Kubernetes Community will support active patch release series for a period of roughly fourteen (14) months.

+The first twelve months of this timeframe will be considered the standard period.

+Towards the end of the twelve month, the following will happen:

+- [Release Managers][release-managers] will cut a release
+- The patch release series will enter maintenance mode

+During the two-month maintenance mode period, Release Managers may cut additional maintenance releases to resolve:

+- CVEs (under the advisement of the Product Security Committee)
+- dependency issues (including base image updates)
+- critical core component issues

+At the end of the two-month maintenance mode period, the patch release series will be considered EOL (end of life) and cherry picks to the associated branch are to be closed soon afterwards.

+Note that the 28th of the month was chosen for maintenance mode and EOL target dates for simplicity (every month has it).

 ## Upcoming Monthly Releases

 Timelines may vary with the severity of bug fixes, but for easier planning we